flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-lein-run.md

 Anyway, once the `run` task has been resolved, it is executed and the result is the second process we saw in the `ps | grep lein` output above, the process with PID 8432.
-This is done to enforce isolation between Leiningen and your project.
+A sub-process is created to enforce isolation between Leiningen and your project.
 I won't go into how the command for the sub-process gets constructed, as you can figure that all out from `leiningen/run`.
 What's more important is what it actually does.
+The command loads Clojure and tells it to evaluate the
-The command loads Clojure and tells it to evaluate the following:
+following:

 ```clojure
 (do